2nd Foreign Legion (France): Recreation and departure to Algeria

 Despite the dismissal of the Foreign Legion, foreigners were still vibrant in their volunteerism at the corps of the French Army.
 Accordingly, new depot companies were created and in October 1836, a total of six companies were formed, rapidly followed by the formation of two more in November.

 This new battalion was placed under the commandment of chef de bataillon Marie-Alphonse Bedeau.
-On December 5 1836, the battalion left Pau to embark on the Suffren, at Toulon, making its way by sea to Algeria.
+On 5 December 1836 the battalion left Pau to embark on the Suffren, at Toulon, making its way by sea to Algeria.

-The battalion integrated accordingly the 2nd Brigade of the Army of Africa, commanded by général Négrier.
+The battalion accordingly joined the 2nd Brigade of the Army of Africa, commanded by général Négrier.

-The second battalion was formed on July 1837.
+The second battalion was formed in July 1837.
 The creation of three others were echeloned until 1840.
-Following the apprehension of Constantine, in October 1837, during which the Legion battalion illustrated capability, battalion chief Bedeau was promoted to Lieutenant-colonel and the formation of elite companies was authorized.
-To award these arms accomplishments, the Legion received on June 7 1840, the flag which was given in 1832, to the first Legion.
+Following the seizure of Constantine, in October 1837, during which the Legion battalion fought well, chef de battalion Bedeau was promoted to lieutenant-colonel and the formation of elite companies was authorized.
+To award these arms accomplishments, the Legion received on 7 June 1840 the flag, which was given in 1832 to the first Legion.